vpbarb/jcache/README.md

 	OK\r\n

 ####LRPUSH
 Command adds new value to the ending (right) of the list.
-It returns error if key doesn't exist.
+If list doesn't exist yet, it will be created with ttl=0.

 	LRPUSH <key> <value_length>\r\n<value>\r\n
 	OK\r\n

 ####LLPUSH
 Command adds new value to the beginning (left) of the list.
-It returns error if key doesn't exist.
+If list doesn't exist yet, it will be created with ttl=0.

 	LLPUSH <key> <value_length>\r\n<value>\r\n
 	OK\r\n